 - Other formats encouraged!

 - Sessions describe innovative onboarding/orientation processes.
 Onboarding is the fluid process of hiring, orienting, socializing, and integrating an employee to the organization with a focus on retention and growth.
-Orientation is one facet of the onboarding process and is comprised of an individualized program to guide the new hire towards job competency.

 - Competency Management